Written by:

 AI handles the repetitive effort, and your team focuses on decisions that require human judgment.

-With Wati, agents can initiate WhatsApp Business Calling directly from the chat:
+With Wati, agents can also initiate WhatsApp Business Calling directly from the chat:

 It creates a smooth handoff from text to voice, giving high-intent shoppers an easier path to clarity and reducing friction in high-value purchase decisions.